 The place to go for seafood in the small plates format.
 A popular spot on weekends, the dining room regularly fills up.
-Try a weeknight or lunchtime visit for a more low-key atmosphere, and order something from the raw bar or try the chef’s delicate take on fish sticks.
+Try a weeknight or lunchtime visit to Pêche Seafood Grill for a more low-key atmosphere, and order something from the raw bar or try the chef’s delicate take on fish sticks.

 Traditionally frequented by the Garden District’s distinguished residents, Commander’s Palace is an excellent place to celebrate any occasion.
 Its stately dining room and secluded patio provide an excellent backdrop for the James Beard Foundation-awarded cuisine.
 Indulge in a multi-course tasting menu, or try a regional specialty like turtle soup.

-This sister kitchen to the pricier Cochon is located in the charming Arts District.
+Butcher, the sister kitchen to the pricier Cochon, is located in the charming Arts District.
 Order decadent sandwiches like pulled pork or a muffaletta from the counter and choose from the curated list of beer, wine and specialty cocktails before grabbing a seat in the chic, industrial dining room.

 Parkway Bakery & Tavern